Becoming a Commissioner

 Commission districts are comprised of the following counties:

-- District 6 – Crook, Niobrara, and Weston; next appointment scheduled for 2015
+- District 6 – Crook, Niobrara, and Weston; next appointment scheduled for 2021; and

 State law requires a split in political party affiliation among commissioners.
 In any case, partisan politics rarely plays a part in Commission activity and minority party commissioners are often elected to leadership roles.

 In the course of a full six-year term, commissioners spend substantial amount of time on department business.
 Consider that out of 20 to 22 working days a month, an average of four days will be spent on commission business -- going to meetings in Cheyenne, listening to constituents, answering questions, meeting with department personnel (especially the district engineer with whom most commissioners maintain close contact), and talking on the telephone.

 As prescribed by state law, commissioners receive a salary of $600 per year.
 (This amount has not changed since the law was originally enacted in 1917!)
 Commissioners are also reimbursed for expenses they incur while performing their duties of office.